Svehla/Typescript-GraphQL-AST-parser/readme.md

 - Interfaces ❌
 - Mutations ❌

-(Btw Source code is full of bugs...)
+(Btw Source code is full of bugs and edge case issues...)